The Best 4 Day Vancouver Itinerary by a Local

 Begin exploring by wandering around the shops and visiting some of Granville Island's unique attractions, such as the Houseboats and Giants' Silo Mural.
 Next, head to the Central Public Market.
 At the large indoor market, you can purchase meals, snacks, and high-quality ingredients from a range of long-time vendors.

-Places to stay near Granville Island
+🏨 Places to stay near Granville Island

 David Lam Park

-Accommodations in close proximity to David Lam Park
+🏨 Accommodations near David Lam Park

 Yaletown

 Heritage meets hip and luxurious style in Vancouver's Yaletown.
-Formerly an industrial area, Yaletown's warehouses, and industrial buildings have been transformed into high-end boutiques and trendy restaurants and bars.
+Formerly an industrial area, Yaletown's warehouses and industrial buildings have been transformed into high-end boutiques and trendy restaurants and bars.
 Exploring this bustling area is definitely one of the most fun things to do in Vancouver, Canada!

 Start by visiting any of the fashion and decor shops that catch your eye.
 Then, choose one of the many bars to stop at for a drink or two.
 Attending a happy hour is also a fun thing to do, and Yaletown has some of the best deals in the city.
 From about 3 PM to 5 PM, most Yaletown bars have special deals on drinks and snacks.

-See Yaletown on a tour
+☂️ Experience Yaletown with a tour

 The Flying Pig